 2007 Radiohead takes an innovative approach with the release of their seventh studio album, In Rainbows, by offering it as a pay-what-you-want download.
 Most people pay nothing for the download, but the album still fares well - better, in fact, than the previous Hail to the Thief album - through pre-sales for "discbox" editions.More

-2002 Jay-Z releases "'03 Bonnie And Clyde," which features Beyoncé, who is making her first solo appearance since the breakup of Destiny's Child.
-It's the first hint that the couple are dating, as Jay declares them "the new Bobby and Whitney" on the track.
+2002 Jay-Z releases "'03 Bonnie And Clyde," featuring Beyoncé in her first solo appearance since the breakup of Destiny's Child.
+It's the first hint the couple are dating, as Jay declares them "the new Bobby and Whitney" on the track.

 2001 Embracing the Internet at a time when broadband is rare, U2 webcasts a concert from their Elevation tour in South Bend, Indiana, for free on U2.com.